Certification 2.0

 A few key questions answered in the FAQ document can also be found below:

 All members of the SCW—which includes members of the armed forces and civilian employees of the DOD who perform Security Cooperation functions—are required to be identified in the manpower systems of record and fully participate in the Certification Program.
-Security cooperation certification is a condition of employment for civilians and an order for service members.
+Security Cooperation certification is a condition of employment for civilians and an order for service members.
 10 U.S.C Section 384(j) (1)-(6) defines the DOD SCW.

 Many questions and additional details about Certification requirements and answers to common questions in the Certification 2.0 FAQs document.
 This FAQ also includes definitions of key terms, describes the SCW competencies, outlines the nine new functional areas, explains what courses count towards certification and much more.